Surprise view image

 The stepped path

-From that point onwards some rock handling and mild scrambling is required.
+a grassy ledge.
+From that point onwards some rock handling is required but

 The scrambly section